CambriaSolutions/wordpress-chatframe-plugin/README.md

 ### Specifying pages for the window to live

 Our window is conditionally loaded on pages that we have "white-listed".
-These can be modified in the `public/class-cambria-chatframe-public.php` file in the `$acceptedPathArray` array.
+These can be modified in the `white-listed-pages.php` file in the `$acceptedPathArray` array.

 ## How it Works